Financial Strength

 Staff Cost as a Percentage of Income

-The College has also been mindful of the need to retain staff with specialist skills in order to remain flexible and respond to emerging demand in the adult and apprenticeship market.
+The college has also been mindful of the need to retain staff with specialist skills in order to remain flexible and respond to emerging demand in the adult and apprenticeship market.
 Inevitably this puts pressure on pay budgets and increases the risk of carrying vacancies for skilled staff.

-The controls over pay spending will ensure a continued reduction in pay costs as a percentage of income in 2023 and means that the College remains at or below the FEC benchmark of pay being 65% of turnover.
+The controls over pay spending will ensure a continued alignment of pay costs with delivery requirements and means that the college remains at or below the FEC benchmark of pay being 65% of turnover.

 Adjusted Current Ratio